Vendor Security Assessments Done Right

 For the uninitiated, awesome companies use Greenhouse and they pride themselves on building thoughtful software for real people.
 They have had the opportunity to work with so many great companies from tech to agencies, but also organisations in healthcare, education, finance and enterprise industries.

-Thanks so much Dave for sharing these best practices!
+Thanks so much Dave, for sharing these best practices on our IT Manager Checklist!

 Greenhouse’s approach to vendor security